colorfy-software/react-native-colorfy-template/template/README.md

 ## 🛣 Branches

-Remember that `/master` & `/staging` are used for the build automation: any code that ends up there will automatically trigger a new build of the apps!
+- Make sure you always use features branches to build chunk of work in their own sandbox before opening pull requests to `/dev`.

-Make sure you always use branches to develop features in their own sandbox before opening pull requests.
+- Remember that `/main` & `/staging` are used for the build automation: any code that ends up there will automatically trigger a new build of the apps!

 If you're working at colorfy this whole process is explained in the [Branches](https://colorfy.atlassian.net/wiki/spaces/COLORFY/pages/1217265684/Coding+Styleguide#Branches) and [Pull